Skip to main content

 Falconer Steve Brazendale, aka the Scottish Countryman, and Luna the barn owl, at Pittormie Castle

-The master bedroom at one of the Exclusive Resorts’ apartments at Pittormie Castle
+The primary bedroom at one of the Exclusive Resorts’ apartments at Pittormie Castle

 There’s Luna, of course, who I come to think of as the princess of the group — gentle, calm, precious yet sophisticated.
 Then there’s Ilsa, the sassy eagle owl who keeps Steve on his toes; Eltai, the majestic golden eagle whose wingspan is a sight to behold; and Murray, the Harris’s hawk that nimbly flies to and fro between his owner, who dangles sweet morsels of meat, and my own gloved hand.